 - Bare-walls policies

-- Original specifications policies
+- Original specifications or single-entity policies

 You can contact your condominium association to find details on which type of master policy governs your building.

-Many, but not all, insurers have an online quote tool that will instantly estimate your condo insurance premium given your desired coverage levels and features.
+Many, but not all, insurers have an online quote tool that instantly estimates your condo insurance premium, given your desired coverage levels and features.
 When an insurer does not provide an online quote, you'll generally have to get in touch with an agent if you want to compare its prices.

 - Personal property coverage: Covers damage to your personal belongings caused by a covered peril.

 - Building property coverage: Covers damage to fixtures of your condo if they are not covered by your master association policy.

 - Personal liability coverage: Covers you and your family members for costs associated with lawsuits for bodily injury or property damage.

 - Loss of use coverage: Covers costs above and beyond your normal expenses for living elsewhere if your condo becomes uninhabitable.